Aerbil/timelock/README.md

 Time-lock puzzles are cryptographic algorithms which encrypt data in a way that it's not possible to decrypt encrypted data until a certain amount of time passes.
 A good explanation of the algorithm: https://www.cs.tufts.edu/comp/116/archive/fall2013/wclarkson.pdf

 Note that this program differs from the algorithm described in the original paper in one aspect.
 Original algorithm generates a random key, uses it to encrypt data with a symmetric secure encryption algorithm, time-lock-encrypts the key and throws it away, outputting encrypted data and time-lock-encrypted key.
 This program don't use symmetric encryption, it just time-lock-encrypts the data you give it.
 This may be theoritcally less secure but I guesstimate practically it's not.
 Probably this is analogous to you solving one million and one billion math problems in an hour.
-You can't decrypt either, as both are sufficiently secure (I guesstimate).
+You can't decrypt either, as both are sufficiently secure, as far as I can guess.

 ## Installation
 Copy and run this command in your terminal (this is for Ubuntu):